)

-What is an app gamification strategy?
+What is gamification for apps?

 Gamification app design uses basic psychology to keep users engaged.
 Gamified mobile apps ensure that the user is rewarded with a sense of achievement that motivates them to return to the app and enjoy using it for longer.
 This gives you a competitive edge and enables you to achieve your growth goals.